Deswop/alx-system_engineering-devops/0x02-shell_redirections/README.md

-writing a script that displays confused smiley
+Write a script that counts the number of directories and sub-directories in the current directory.